 - 1. The minimum enclosure and shelter requirements specified in subsections 2 to 45, inclusive, shall be adhered to before a reptile may be kept pursuant to a permit issued under the provisions of section 55.660. - 2.
 Enclosures for reptiles shall be of an escape-proof design with sufficient area to insure that the reptile obtains necessary exercise.
 Enclosures shall be constructed of materials that allow for proper sanitation, and cage furnishings must be removable to facilitate sanitation.
-Enclosures shall be constructed in such a manner as to produce as closely as possible the temperature, humidity and other conditions found in the reptile's native environment. - 3.
-Enclosures for reptiles shall conform to the following specifications: - (a) Size requirements for snakes: - (1) Floor space: The width of the enclosure shall be equal to or greater than one-half the body length of the snake; the length of the enclosure shall be equal to or greater than the body length of the snake; and - (2) Height: equal to or greater than the flat coil dimension. - (b) Size requirements for lizards: - (1) Floor space (length of enclosure): at least one and onehalf times the length of the animal; - (2) Floor space (width of enclosure): at least one-half the length of the animal; - (3) Height: equal to or greater than the length of the animal for arboreal; - (4) Height: at least one-half the length of animal for terrestrial. - 34.
+Enclosures shall be constructed in such a manner as to produce as closely as possible the temperature, humidity and other conditions found in the reptile=s native environment. - 3.
+Enclosures for reptiles shall conform to the following specifications: - (a) Size requirements for snakes:

+- (1) Floor space: 1 square foot of floor space per linear foot of the snake; and - (2) Height: twice the flat coil for arboreal and one time the flat coil for terrestrial. - (b) Size requirements for lizards: - (1) Floor space (length of enclosure): at least one and one-half times the length of the animal; - (2) Floor space (width of enclosure): at least one-half the length of the animal; - (3) Height: equal to or greater than the length of the animal for arboreal; - (4) Height: at least one-half the length of animal for terrestrial. - 34.
 Enclosures for venomous reptiles shall not be constructed of screen wire unless the wire is at least 2 layers thick with a space of not less than 1 inch between layers. - 45.
 Enclosures for potentially dangerous or venomous reptiles shall have an appropriate warning sign affixed thereto and shall be equipped with a locking device. - SECTION 10.
-Section 55.720 of the Washoe County Code is hereby amended as follows: - 55.720 Enclosures for bears, hoofed animals, marsupials and, raptors; minimum structural requirements.

-- 1. The minimum structural enclosure and shelter requirements specified in subsection 2 and 3 shall be adhered to before a bear, hoofed animal, marsupial or raptor may be kept pursuant to a permit issued under the provisions of section 55.660. - 2.
+Section 55.720 of the Washoe County Code is hereby amended as follows: - 55.720 Enclosures for bears, hoofed animals, marsupials and, raptors; minimum structural requirements. - 1.
+The minimum structural enclosure and shelter requirements specified in subsection 2 and 3 shall be adhered to before a bear, hoofed animal, marsupial or raptor may be kept pursuant to a permit issued under the provisions of section 55.660. - 2.
 The size of enclosures for bears, hoofed animals, marsupials and raptors shall be established by the animal control board regional animal services on a case-by-case basis.
 The animal control board Regional animal services may require that the enclosures be at least equal in size to county, state or federal zoo enclosures for such animals. - 3.
 Raptors shall be kept in accordance with all applicable provisions and standards-therefor which are found in the falconry regulations (Commission General Regulation No. 15) of the board of wildlife commissioners. - SECTION 11.
 Section 55.730 of the Washoe County Code is hereby amended as follows: - 55.730 Additional standards.
-Notwithstanding any other provisions of this chapter, the animal control board director of regional animal services may require that security fencing and double gates be installed with any enclosure if it he or she determines that such fencing and gates are warranted for animal welfare or to protect the public. - SECTION 12.
+Notwithstanding any other provisions of this chapter, the animal control board director of regional animal services may require that security fencing and double gates be installed with any enclosure if-it he or she determines that such fencing and gates are warranted for animal welfare or to protect the public.

+SECTION 12.
 Section 55.740 of the Washoe County Code is hereby amended as follows: